-- foster collaboration across scientific disciplines to provide solutions to industry problems
+- fosters collaboration across scientific disciplines to provide solutions to industry problems

-- enable the sharing of leading-edge technology, high-cost equipment and facilities required for advanced research and development
+- enables the sharing of leading-edge technology, high-cost equipment and facilities required for advanced research and development

-- provide a flexible facility capable of rapidly adapting to future requirements
+- provides a flexible facility capable of rapidly adapting to future requirements

-- achieve energy efficiency and be environmentally and ecologically sustainable.
+- achieves energy efficiency and be environmentally and ecologically sustainable.

 Plenary Research – comprising Plenary Group, Grocon and Honeywell Limited – was the successful tenderer.
 Plenary Research has entered into an agreement with the Joint Venture parties to have the exclusive right to design, construct, finance and provide facility management services required for the operation of AgriBio for a period of 25-years.